Updated December 2025

 - Weight changes (from surgery, change in diet or exercise, or hormonal)

 In addition, you may be surprised to learn that stress is often a cause of irregular or even skipped periods.
-However, if you are skipping periods and are not pregnant you should schedule an appointment with us.

 How to Get Rid of Period Cramps